3847 Park Blvd.

-The Live and Let Live Alano Club hosts more non-traditional AA meetings than other clubhouses in California.
-They have been instrumental in providing specialty meetings including ones for atheists and agnostics, the leather and kink community, and those who identify with the Bear culture of the LGBT community.
-(Sobearity – Get it?)
-The Alano Club also hosts 50+ meetings a week including meetings for Adult Children of Alcoholics (ACOA), Sexual Compulsive (SCA) meetings, Co-Dependent Anonymous (CODA) meetings, Problem Gambling (GA) Meetings and Nicotine (NicA) and Marijuana Anonymous (MA) meetings.
+The Live and Let Live Alano Club hosts more non-traditional AA meetings than other clubs in San Diego.
+We have been instrumental in providing specialty meetings, including for atheists, agnostics, the leather and kink community, the trans community and those who identify with the culture of the LGBT community.
+The club also hosts 35+ meetings a week including for Adult Children of Alcoholics (ACOA) Sexual Compulsive (SCA) Narcotics Anonymous (NA) Crystal Meth Anonymous (CMA) Co-Dependent Anonymous (CODA) Gambling Anonymous (GA) Nicotine (NicA) and Marijuana Anonymous (MA) meetings.

 LLLAC is a not for profit corporation (4th Oldest GLBT Sober Center in US) that is open to the public 365 days a year.
 We provide meeting space to 40,000 participants annually in over 37 Twelve-step recovery meetings and produce clean and sober events throughout the year.